All films supplied to the public must be submitted to the Labelling Body.

 The Labelling Body can rate a film and issue a label if:

-The Labelling Body will submit a film to the Classification Office if:
+The Labelling Body will submit a film to the Office of Film and Literature Classification (OFLC) if:

-The Labelling Body acts as the agent for distributors when films are submitted to the Office of Film & Literature Classification.
-Questions about films in the process of being classified should be addressed to the Labelling Body rather than the Office.
+The Labelling Body acts as the agent for distributors when films are submitted to the OFLC.

-This FLOWCHART illustrates the process that the Labelling Body must follow.
+The flowchart illustrates the process that the Labelling Body is required to follow:

-The Classification Office is responsible for classifying all films submitted to it.
+The OFLC is responsible for classifying all films submitted to it.

-Films can be submitted to the Classification Office by:
+Films can be submitted to the OFLC by:

-The Classification Office can ban or restrict the availability of a film, impose display conditions on a restricted publication, or assign it an unrestricted classification.
-Restrictions imposed by the Classification Office are legally enforceable.
+The OFLC can ban or restrict the availability of a film, impose display conditions on a restricted publication or assign an unrestricted rating.
+Restrictions imposed by the OFLC are legally enforceable.